chungg/chungg.github.io/_posts/2018-01-10-groupby-statistics.markdown

 metric processing throughput and decrease memory usage. with all that said, Gnocchi does still require significant CPU but that's [maths](https://www.youtube.com/watch?v=X09oxyIeGuY) for you.

+## revisions
+- 2018-01-12: fixed some english; added more details to multi-series aggregate